derek-etherton/langobango2/API.md

     - content-type: `application/json`
     - body: the requested user
       - username: (string) the username of the user
+	  - scores: (dictionary) the users' scores, with languages as keys and scores as values
 	  - email: (string) the email of the user
-	  - scores: (dictionary) the users' scores, with languages as keys and scores as values
+	  - salt : (string)
       - salted hash: (string)
-- response: 404
+- response: 500
-	- username does not exist
+	- database lookup failed

 ```
 $ curl http://www.langobango.me/api/users/testuser/